War Story (2014 film): Music

-Music for the film was written and composed by Amy Lee, singer of American rock band Evanescence, and Dave Eggar.
+Music for the film was composed by Amy Lee of rock band Evanescence, and Dave Eggar.
 The soundtrack album was released on August 25, 2014.

 Reception

 War Story received a mixed to negative response from critics, with a 47% rating on rotten tomatoes.
 Todd McCarthy in his review for The Hollywood Reporter praised the film, calling it "A compelling, beautifully filmed character study of a war zone photographer in personal turmoil."
 Mark Adams of Screen International praised the film by saying that it is "A dense and taut drama, a study on post-traumatic stress disorder that at its best is strikingly tense and heavy with sadness."
 Chris Michael in his review for The Guardian, gave the film three out of five stars and said that "Catherine Keener exudes dark anxiety in Mark Jackson's tale of the European immigrant experience."